 I once had the unfortunate circumstance of living through such a day when the degrees plummeted past zero all the way to forty degrees below Fahrenheit.
 The governor shuttered all public agencies; so closed the schools, the libraries, the courthouses and most of the private sector.
 For some reason the manager of my office decided to stay open for business.
 He came from the days of old where you went to work no matter what: “Car won’t start?
 Start walking!
 Tornado outside?
 Be sure to duck!
 Sickness turning to death?
 Cover your mouth!
 Forty below?
 Wear another shirt!”

-Yes, even at forty below the doors were going to swing wide and snap from their hinges.
-So what if a freak ice storm from the night before turned the entire city into a skating rink.
+Yes, even at forty below the doors were going to swing wide and snap from the hinges.
+So what if a freak ice storm turned the entire city into a skating rink.
 The manager was going to be there.
-And if he was going to be there, you, yes you, better be brewing coffee when he steps in the door.
+And if he was going to be there, you, yes you, better be brewing coffee when he steps through the door.
 So, you’d better get going…

 Ten seconds into forty below your brain has an insane idea of doing a jumping jack.
 But when your brain says “Go!” your feet say “What?”
 So, only your arms flail as a gale force of bone-chilling air rushes up your jacket, through your two wool sweaters, three turtlenecks and five t-shirts.
-You are in so much pain you howl a bale of moist air that instantly crystallizes into the weighted dimension of a bowling ball that squarely drops on your left toe.
+You are in so much pain from the assault you howl a bale of moist air that instantly crystallizes into the weighted dimension of a bowling ball, and that bowling ball drops squarely on your left toe.

 A fireball of pain almost lifts you off the ground, but you hold in the next scream because you don’t want to drop another bowling ball of frozen air onto your right toe.
 Instead, you take every ounce of pain to fight your way to your car.